skcheerla/GCP-Training/Introduction and History.md

 ![image](https://github.com/user-attachments/assets/891febea-ba0d-4a2a-ace6-f55835c85248)

-You're asking about the strategic evolution of Google Cloud, which is a fascinating topic!
-While Google Cloud doesn't officially label its evolution as "Wave 1, 2, 3" in the same way that a migration strategy might (where waves represent groups of applications to be migrated), we can interpret "waves" as distinct phases of its development and market focus.

-Here's an introduction to Google Cloud and a detailed explanation of its evolution, conceptualized in "waves":

 ## Google Cloud: An Introduction

 Google Cloud is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search, Gmail, YouTube, and Maps.
 It offers a wide range of services including: